 The Reno Rodeo Cattle Drive involves a massive livestock drive.
 Herds of cattle are driven across town, and guests can enjoy a hearty Western breakfast while watching the cattle go around Reno.

 The Reno Rodeo offers exciting activities like cow riding, steer wrestling, barrel racing, and bull riding.
 It also has family events such as carnivals and parades.
-For those in search of an extraordinary experience in Reno, the Reno Rodeo unquestionably deserves your attention.
+For those searching for an extraordinary experience in Reno, the Reno Rodeo unquestionably deserves your attention.

 29. Reno Sculpture Fest